 Originally a base of operations for pirates, Repulse Bay was turned into a beach resort area in the early part of the last century.
 This area's beaches are a popular destination for visitors and locals alike to relax, swim, or just soak up some rays.
 The area is filled with small boutiques and wonderful little shops.
 Repulse Bay is a great place to relax.
 Many couples like to sit on the beach and watch the spectacular sunsets.

 Banked by the Kowloon Peninsula and Central, Victoria harbor has been an important international shipping port since the Qing Dynasty.
 The harbor is very popular for the promenades located on either bank which allow visitors to stroll and admire the amazing skyline of Hong Kong and also the ships plying Victoria Harbor.
 The Star Ferry which has been taking passengers across the harbor for over a century is still a popular way to slow down a bit and gets another view of this amazing city.

 The highest point in Hong Kong, Victoria Peak is the perfect place to get a bird's eye view of this magnificent city.
 At night Hong Kong really shines and visitors wanting to see it at its most splendid are encouraged to take the Peak Tram up to the peak.
 The peak offers many fine dining and shopping venues as well as entertainment areas.

-Cinemas: Hong Kong is the third-largest film base in the world.
+Hong Kong is the third-largest film base in the world.
 Hong Kong's movies have been enjoyed around the globe for decades.
-Hong Kong has more than one hundred theatres which show the newest films from both China and around the world.
+Hong Kong has more than one hundred theatres that show the newest films from both China and around the world.
 After a day of shopping and touring, relaxing in a movie theatre is a good way to end the day.

-Contact us for a tailor-made China tour.
+Contact us for a tailor-made Hong Kong tour.